-Below are some recommendations and extra information to help you make the most out of your Whistler ziplining experience.
+Below are recommendations and extra information to help you make the most out of your ziplining experience.

 TIP #2: Dress for the weather.
 Superfly Ziplines runs tours rain or shine so it’s a good idea to dress in layers.
 The place does provide rain-proof shells and pants though.
 Rain or shine, ziplines are a good time (although obviously best, especially for the views, when it’s sunny with clear skies)!

 TIP #3: Bring bug spray and sunscreen.
 Superfly Ziplines is located on a mountain, so there is tons of nature and wildlife.
-However, this can mean lots of bugs.
-Depending on the weather and season, the mosquitoes can get a little annoying if you’re not wearing repellant!
-Some parts of the ziplines are also in the sun so if you’re more sensitive to sunlight, sunscreen might be a good idea.
+However, this can mean bugs sometime too.
+Depending on the weather and season, the mosquitoes can get annoying if you’re not wearing repellant.
+Some parts of the ziplines are also in the sun so if you’re more sensitive to sunlight, sunscreen can also be a good idea.

 TIP #4: A small camera or a GoPro is a great idea!
-The view from the ziplines is truly spectacular and you won’t want to miss the opportunity to take memorable photos.
+The view from the ziplines is truly spectacular!
 Superfly provides helmets fitted with GoPro mounts if you take your own unit, or you can also rent one at Basecamp.
 If using your phone or a handheld camera, hang on to it tight!

 TIP #5: The stop at the end of the final element is very abrupt, so be sure to get into your proper braking position!

-TIP #6: There is a water station located just after the second zipline.
-It can get hot during the summer time so make sure to take advantage of this.
+TIP #6: There is a water station just after the second zipline.
+It can get hot in the summer so make sure to take advantage of this.
 Superfly provides disposable cups for guests to use so there’s no need to carry around bulky water bottles.
-Assuming COVID-19 is still a problem when you go, remember to sanitize your hands before touching the water station!

 For more details about the attraction visit the Superfly Ziplines website.